-Treatment differs depending on whether the infant is premature or full term.
+Treatment differs depending on whether the infant is preterm or full term.

 Fluid restriction may facilitate ductal closure.

-In premature infants without respiratory or other compromise, a patent ductus arteriosus is typically not treated.
+In preterm infants without respiratory or other compromise, a patent ductus arteriosus is typically not treated.

-In premature infants with a hemodynamically significant PDA and compromised respiratory status, the PDA can sometimes be closed by using a COX inhibitor (either ibuprofen lysine or indomethacin [see table Indomethacin Dosing Guidelines Indomethacin Dosing Guidelines* for doses]).
+In preterm infants with a hemodynamically significant PDA and compromised respiratory status, the PDA can sometimes be closed by using a COX inhibitor (either ibuprofen lysine or indomethacin [see table for doses]).
 COX inhibitors work by blocking the production of prostaglandins.
 Three doses of indomethacin are given IV every 12 to 24 hours based on urine output; doses are withheld if urine output is < 0.6 mL/kg/hour.
 An alternative is ibuprofen lysine 10 mg/kg orally followed by 2 doses of 5 mg/kg at 24-hour intervals.